Georges034302/FSD_Java/bin/lecture7/Instructions.md

-# The Student Application
+# The Faculty Application

-The Student application is composed of two classes:
+The Faculty application is composed of two classes:
 Student and Faculty

 The aim of this exercise is to practice collections operations with Java

 ## The Student class:
 * Student has 3 fields: ID, mark, grade
 * Student has one constructor that initializes the fields ID and mark from parameters.
 The grade auto-calculated based on the mark
 * Student has 2 get methods to return the ID and mark